-We have served at the forefront of the nation’s most ambitious efforts to improve education for children of all backgrounds – in New York City, Camden, New Orleans, and across Louisiana.
+We have been proudly a part of community efforts to improve education for all children, serving as leaders in New York City, Camden, New Orleans and across Louisiana.
 Because of those efforts, more young people in those communities are proficient readers, have high school diplomas, and have gone on to higher education.

 At the same time, we realize these improvements within the four walls of classrooms have yet to translate into a more equitable system of income mobility for our country’s most economically disadvantaged students.